fiugd/beta/.NOTES/releases/bartokv0.4.3.md

   - [ ] git commit should offer message on success/fail
   - [ ] handle rename, delete, move files for commit
   - [ ] terminal should get cwd and service name from query params
+  - [ ] when "cloning" repo, don't pull all files (instead wait for pull or pull as needed)

   - [ ] when file is selected for preview, use full path of file
   - [ ] editor tabs close others, close all, close to right